patofoto/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ```
 _DRIVER_DEFINER
 ```
  at the top of their `[homing_override]` section.
 The best place is underneath the “collect user state variables” (the block of ‘set’ commands.
-Put it in with the “checks if the variable definitions are up to date” commands, under `_CheckProbe action=query`
+Put it in with the “checks if the variable definitions are up to date” command, under `_CheckProbe action=query`
 On line 577 in my file.

 ![Klicky_Driver_Definer](https://github.com/user-attachments/assets/90200ca7-d21d-436d-92ad-aebebc3305f7)